jlefever/research-shopizer-notes/DV8_AND_REFBOT.md

 4. *Table of Classes* - The report gives us a table of classes.
 The columns are the metrics given above and code smells, as well as "Bug Likelihood" and "Is Critical".
 I'm not sure what these are.
 5. *Table of Solutions* - A table of recommend solutions in order to refactor the project.
 Each solution is assigned a cluster.

+## Potential Mappings

+Mapping is difficult because DV8 and RefBot have different goals.

+Because of RefBot's use of an optimization algorithm, it provides less insight into the "why" a particular refactoring is useful.
+It is more of a blackbox.

-A *solution* is a list of *actions*.
+ - A *solution* is a list of *actions*.
 A solution is found using an optimization algorithm.
 Maybe the files involved in a solution overlap with DV8's flaws or roots?

-RefBot has some notion of *cluster centers* that I cannot seem to find more about.
-Peraphs this overlaps with DV8's findings?
+ - RefBot has some notion of *cluster centers* that I cannot seem to find more about.
+Perhaps this overlaps with DV8's findings?
+ - What about RefBot's identified code smells?

 ## References